danofhisword/danofhisword.github.io/_posts/2015-01-08-talking-about-quality.markdown

 categories: agile lean team culture quality
 ---

-Over the last 12 months I've been thinking about "quality" a lot and what it means in lean and agile teams.
+Over time I've been thinking about "quality" a lot and what it means in lean and agile teams.

 The thing is, quality means different things to different people;<br/>